 Personally, I find their rainjackets have the best value and quality available.
 They're lightweight, packable, and functional.

-Even if you don't decide on a rain jacket, many jacket styles, options, and brands are available.
-Apparel is always appreciated by outdoor lovers.
+Even if you can't decide on lightweight inexpensive packable rain jackets, many jacket styles, options, and brands are available.
+Outdoor lovers always appreciate apparel.

 Whether bird-watching, hunting, or just looking for a fantastic view, every outdoors-loving person needs a good set of binoculars.